JamzTyson/snake/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under GPL v3+.
 See the LICENSE file for details.